 Discussions at WTPF-26 shall be based solely on a single report by the ITU Secretary-General, and contributions from participants based on that report, prepared in accordance with a procedure adopted by the Council and based on the proposals of Member States and Sector Members, and on the views of Associates, Academia and stakeholders, and WTPF shall not consider drafts of any new opinions that were not presented during the preparatory period foreseen for drawing up the Secretary-General’s report prior to the forum as set out in Resolution 2 (Rev. Bucharest, 2022).

 In accordance with Decision 641 (Council 2024), the ITU Secretary-General shall convene a balanced, informal group of experts (IEG), each of whom is active in preparing for WTPF-26 in his/her own country, to assist in this process.
-In this regard, a circular letter (CL-24/44) has been sent on 14 June 2024 to Member States, the State of Palestine, Sector Members, Associates, Academia, and Organizations which have the right to attend ITU conferences and meetings as observers, calling for nomination of experts to constitute the IEG.
+In this regard, a circular letter (CL-24/44) has been sent on 14 June 2024 to Member States, the State of Palestine, Sector Members, Associates, Academia, and Organizations that have the right to attend ITU conferences and meetings as observers, calling for the nomination of experts to constitute the IEG.

-The preparatory process will be guided by the timetable set out as in Annex 2 of Decision 641 and in Table 1 below (revised based on agreement of the first IEG meeting).
+The preparatory process will be guided by the timetable set out in Annex 2 of Decision 641 and in Table 1 below (revised based on agreement of the first IEG meeting).

 Table 1: Timetable for the elaboration of the ITU Secretary-General’s Report